Profile

 TV Credits

 - Walt Disney Productions has produced an anthology television series under several different titles since 1954.
 The original version of the series premiered on ABC, Wednesday night, October 27, 1954.
-The same basic show has since appeared on several networks, with its latest revival debuting in 2012 on Disney Junior.
+The show, which was hosted by Walt Disney until his death and then from 1996 to 2002 by then-CEO Michael Eisner (with one-off hosts or no hosts during other periods) has since aired continually as either a weekly program or an irregular series of specials on several networks and streaming services, most recently on ABC and Disney+.
 The show is the second longest showing prime-time program on American television, behind its rival, Hallmark Hall of Fame.
 However, Hallmark Hall of Fame was a weekly program only during its first five seasons, while Disney remained a weekly program for more than forty years.

 Released : 27th-Oct-1954